AmarjithTK/smartDots/README.md

  ### TODOS for freetime, only when lots of free

+    ability to add different files for different devices that is joined with bspwrc bash devicespecificautostartetc.sh

+    add a workspace for chatgpt or a scratchpad for chatgpt with a keybinding also assign workspace add natural langugage processing to make machine learn how add google calendar based on terminal input or simple text input from phone!!!

+    - press :W (capital) to get cheatsheet

     add check date and time getting removed D.T wlan0 in laptops remove redundant rofi launcher sxhkd keybinds and cleanup the sxhdrc